marcoaaguiar/TypeRighter/README.md

 ## Rule 1: article 'a' followed by a word starting with a vowel
 Example: "a objective"

-## Rule 2: article 'an' followe by a consonant
+## Rule 2: article 'an' followed by a consonant
 Example: "an variable"

 ## Rule 3: Repeated words (articles for now)
-Eaxmple: "the the"
+Example: "the the"

 # How to use it
 python check_errors.py 'PATH'